Sandalots/Sandalots/README.md

 - Enjoy your stay!

 ## ✨ Menu
-- 💰 Buckaroonies.
+- 💰 Buckaroonies
-- 🪵 Woodpicker.
+- 🪵 Woodpicker
-- 🌎 Amanteni III.
+- 🌎 Amanteni III
-- 🔮 Volneer.
+- 🔮 Volneer
 - 🔨 W.I.P
 # ✨ Next
-- Buckaroonies.
+- Buckaroonies

 <!---
 Sandalots/Sandalots is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.